 It’s a little weird seeing Rin camp this young and so inexperienced.
-Not that she doesn’t make mistakes in present day but usually when she does, it’s due to circumstances beyond her control or that she didn’t foresee.
+Not that she doesn’t make mistakes in the present but usually when she does, it’s due to circumstances beyond her control or that she didn’t foresee.
 Here, you can really tell that she’s new to camping.
 She’s not as knowledgeable with how to make campfires and ultimately gets help from the man in charge of the campsite (and yes, that actually is the same minor character from the first episode of Season 1).
 Later, she tries to cook curry rice and not only does she fail at it, she also gets soot on her pot which is a rookie mistake she mentions in Season 1.
 Also, she’s camping with her grandfather’s hand-me-downs unlike in present day where all her gear is bought with her own money.
 Rin camping on a budget?
 I never thought I’d see that.

 Despite the hiccups, the trip does work out in the end.
 A nice touch is how Rin’s parents indirectly help her with the trip.
 Her dad (Takahiro Sakurai) secretly asks the man in charge of the campsite to stop by and help if asked while her mom (Kaori Mizuhashi) sneaks in a cup ramen in her backpack in case the curry rice goes awry.
 The trip is far from perfect but that’s to be expected and Rin still appreciates the experience she gains from it.
 Plus, none of the setbacks prevent her from enjoying the view.
 Even though Laid-Back Camp has technically used that specific vista before, it remains as stunning as it once was.